venividiascii/standard-homeware/README.md

 All models in this project are proudly made with free and open source software:
 - FreeCAD for parametric dimensioned designs
 - Blender for freeform designs
-Anyone is welcome to contribute.
+- SculptGL, SkulptFab, and other open source tools Anyone is welcome to contribute.
 We also (will) have a discord server: (here)